VictorKazankov/ATE/README.md

     cmake -P VHAT_2.0/infrastructure/build.cmake
     ```

-1. By default, build root is set to _build-VHAT_2.0-Release_ directory.
+By default, build root is set to _build-VHAT_2.0-Release_ and installation is done into _build-VHAT_2.0-Release/install_.

 ### Configure build